L&D peers join LEO to discuss the business impact of learning

 The event is the beginning of a journey; we will be working with this group to develop the thoughts and ideas into a strategy.
 There will be academic input, but we want the tools and techniques that we settle on to be grounded in best practice and the reality of a pressurised workplace.

-The group thinking and outcomes will be published and released in the coming weeks.
-You can join the conversation using the hashtag #LEOLearningImpact on Twitter and LinkedIn.
+The group thinking and outcomes have now been published as the Top 10 Components for Measuring the Business Impact of Learning.
+Click here to access this free insight.
+You can also join the measuring learning impact conversation using the hashtag #LEOLearningImpact on Twitter and LinkedIn, or join LEO’s Measuring the Business Impact of Learning LinkedIn group.
 Alternatively, if you’d like to speak to me directly about your thoughts on the topic, please email me at firstname.lastname@example.org.

 Piers Lea is LEO’s Chief Strategy Officer.